What I’ve done

 I am in awe of the inspiring differences people and communities make, particularly those for whom life has been unjust and remains an ongoing struggle.
 I want to learn alongside and to commit myself to the changes that they desire.

-It is an immense honour to working with Glasgow Churches Together as their COP26 Ambassador as we prepare to welcome people to perhaps the most important gathering of our lifetime.
+During 2021 it was an immense honour to work with Glasgow Churches Together as their COP26 Ambassador as Glasgow welcomed the world to perhaps the most important gathering in Scotland in our lifetime.

 Many of the most inspiring things I have encountered, I’ve learnt from other parts of the world.
 So, I am privileged to be a trustee of Christian Aid and to chair its Advisory Committee in Scotland.